galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Comparison of streams with multiple tracks

-For these three clusters there are tracks available from I21 and S20, as shown in the first three rows of Figure~\ref{f:track_compare_clusters2}.
-In all cases the I21 tracks trace the stream for a longer span and include proper motion data; S20 tracks are limited to information in the plane of the sky.
-The two sets of tracks for NGC~2298 and NGC~5466 show reasonable agreement, within the dispersion.
+For these two clusters there are tracks available from I21 and S20, as shown in the first two rows of Figure~\ref{f:track_compare_clusters2}.
+In both cases the I21 tracks trace the stream for a longer span and include proper motion data; S20 tracks are limited to information in the plane of the sky.
+The two sets of tracks for NGC~2298 show reasonable agreement, within the dispersion.
 The case of NGC~288 is interesting, the S20 track is much more wiggly and has a drop towards negative $\phi_2$ that seems unphysical at first, but coincides with the I21 stars in that region.
-The analysis of kinematic data in the S20 overdensity track would help confirm their membership to the cluster's tails.
+The analysis of kinematic data in the S20 overdensity track would help confirm their membership to the cluster's tails. \neww{Note also the significant difference in the NGC288-I21 distance and the \citet{Baumgardt2021} distance estimate for the cluster, of nearly 2~kpc.
+In the other two cases there is also a slight discrepancy of $<1$~kpc}.

-In these three cases the I21 track is set as the default for each cluster, given the more extensive coverage and availability of proper motion data.
+In both cases the I21 track is set as the default for each cluster, given the more extensive coverage and availability of proper motion data.